 It was mentioned above that enzymes increase the reaction rate by their catalytic action.
 Let us explain some quantitative aspects of enzyme reaction kinetics.
 The quantitative analysis of enzyme action depends largely on measured reaction times.
-If the initial reaction rate, defined as the rate observed for a given amount of enzyme when the concentration of product formed is nearly zero, is plotted as a function of the substrate concentration, the results appear similar to those shown bellow:
+If the initial reaction rate, defined as the rate observed for a given amount of enzyme when the concentration of product formed is nearly zero, is plotted as a function of the substrate concentration, the results appear similar to those shown below:

-The curve connecting the observed points would be hyperboloid and would asymptotically approach a maximum value, as shown by V{max} .
+The curve connecting the observed points would be a hyperbola and would asymptotically approach a maximum value, as shown by V{max} .
 This is the maximum initial velocity that can be obtained without increasing the amount of enzyme.

 The hyperbola described by a plot of reaction velocities as a function of substrate concentrations is difficult to use.
 If reciprocals of the velocities are plotted as a function of the reciprocal substrate concentrations, the hyperbola is converted to a straight line.
-The double-reciprocal plots are frequently called Lineweaver-Burk plots (see previous page).
+The double-reciprocal plots are frequently called Lineweaver-Burk plot.

 If the usual convention is followed, representing concentrations by means of brackets, that is, by letting [S] stand for the molar concentration of the substrate, and if a few assumptions are made regarding the experimental situation, one can obtain a useful mathematical equation that describes the enzyme kinetics.

 Assume for the present that:

-1. The system involves only a single substrate.

-2. The system is at a steady state, that is, [ES] is a constant and the free enzyme E is in equilibrium with ES.

-3. The system is established so that [E] < [S] on a molar basis.

-4. Since the analysis deals with initial reaction rates, [S]>>[P] and [P] is negligible under these conditions.
+- 1. The system involves only a single substrate S. - 2.
+The system is at steady state, that is, [ES] is a constant and the free enzyme E is in equilibrium with complex enzyme-substrate ES. - 3.
+The system is established so that [E] < [S] on a molar basis. - 4.
+Since the analysis deal with initial reaction rates (i.e. almost no product P is formed yet), [S] >> [P] and [P] is negligible under these conditions.

-In this case the reaction mechanism may be formulated as follows:
+The reaction mechanism of such a single-substrate reaction may be formulated as follows:

-$$E + S \stackrel{k_1}{\underset{k_2}{\longleftarrow}} ES \stackrel{k_3}{\underset{k_4}{\longleftarrow}} E +$$ where k_1 , k_2 , k_3 , and k_4 are the respective rate constants.
+$$E + S \xrightarrow{k_1} E S \xrightarrow{k_3} E + P$$

+where k_1 , k_2 , k_3 , and k_4 are the respective rate constants.

 At the steady state the concentration of ES is constant; that is, the rate at which it is being formed is the same as the rate at which it is being broken down.
-Under these conditions the rate equation can be derived:
+Under these conditions the rate equation can derived:

-$$k_1$$ [E] [S] + k_4 [E] [P] = k_2 [ES] + k_3 [ES]
+$$k_1[E][S] + k_4[E][P] = k_2[ES] + k_3[ES]$$